 4. Cochinillo Asado

-A dish regularly enjoyed by Ernest Hemingway while in Madrid, cochinillo asado, or whole roasted suckling pig, is a meal for which you either go big or go home.
+Ernest Hemingway loved that while in Madrid.
+Cochinillo asado, or whole roasted suckling pig, is a meal for which you either go big or go home.
 What makes this dish so distinctive is the presentation.
 The whole pig is brought to the table which means juicy and tender meat is waiting for you underneath the crackling skin.
 Enjoy this dish at one of the oldest restaurants in the world (founded in 1725!), El Sobrino de Botín.

 Where?
 El Sobrino de Botín – Calle de Cuchilleros, 17 (Metro La Latina o Metro Sol)